dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 3. Choose **View Report** to open the **Computer Inventory Report** in a new window.

-    You can sort the report by any of the columns (such as **Name**, **Chassis Type** or **Manufacturer**) by selecting each column heading.
+    You can sort the report by any of the columns, such as **Name**, **Chassis Type**, or **Manufacturer**, by selecting each column heading.

 ### To display software that's installed on your computers

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), choose **Reports** &gt; **Detected Software Reports**.

 2. On the **Create New Report** page, accept the default values or customize them to filter the results that will be returned by the report.
-For example, you could select that only software published by Microsoft will be displayed in the report.
+For example, in the report, you could choose to display only software that is published by Microsoft.

 3. Choose **View Report** to open the **Detected Software Report** in a new window.

-    You can sort the report by any of the columns, like **Name**, **Publisher** or **Category** by selecting each column heading.
-You can expand the updates in the list to show more detail (such as the computers on which it is installed) by choosing the directional arrow next to the list item.
+    You can sort the report by any of the columns, such as **Name**, **Publisher**, or **Category**, by selecting each column heading.
+You can expand the updates in the list to show more detail (such as the computers on which the updates are installed) by choosing the directional arrow next to the list item.

 ### To refresh computer inventory to ensure it is current